humzak711/PlagueRAT/PlagueRCE/README.md

 4. In the case of a client disconnecting from the server mid way through sending a command or receiving a response, the server will remove the client from the list of connected clients.
-If the client who is the currently connected client disconnects from the server then reconnects without the currently connected client being changed, the client will automatically be reset as the currently connected client.

 5. Everytime a client sends a response back to the user, it is stored within the response list which can be accessed via various commands such as 'current_latest'.